 Gutter flashing is an important part of gutter maintenance, and most of the time, overlooked or unknown by homeowners, that often believe to have a gutter problem when in the reality, they just might need a gutter flashing installation or repair.

-A gutter apron is another kind of material (usually metal or aluminum) that combines the drip edge with a flashing function into one piece.
+A gutter apron sometimes referred to as a gutter drip edge extender, is another kind of material (usually metal or aluminum) that combines the drip edge with a flashing function into one piece.
 In other words, it is a similar material, that will be placed below shingles, and extended until inside gutters to make sure it is all covered, and the water has no other place to go, but inside the gutters.

 Does every gutter system need Gutter Flashing?